Weeds are flowers too, once you get to know them.

 A A Milne

-It’s the human way to fiddle with nature.
-We remove what exists naturally and plant what we like.
-We cut down the trees and then cry out to plant trees.
-We kill the animals for fun, to get meat, skin, etc., and later create slogans to save animals.
-Pollute the planet and fight to reduce the impact… at the end of the day, we are humans!
+We interfere with nature.
+We remove what grows naturally and plant what we prefer.
+We cut down trees and then campaign to plant more.
+We kill animals for fun, food, or fashion—and later create slogans to save them.
+We pollute the planet and then fight to reduce the damage.

 —Anitha KC